 Pudgy kitten bellies may be the cutest thing ever, but when adult cats pack on the pounds, it can lead to poor health.
 A clinical study done by Banfield Pet Hospital showed that the rates of obese cats and dogs in the United States have more than doubled since 2010.
 Some veterinarians estimate that as many as 50% of cats are overweight or obese.
-Helping your cat lose weight is important for her health and wellbeing.
+Helping your cat lose weight, or maintain her healthy weight, is important for her health and well-being.

 Is My Cat Overweight?